 Award citation for the Vliegerkruis of Anceaux: “Has distinguished himself by deeds of initiative, courage and perseverance during flights between the 10th and 13th of May as pilot of the last surviving bomber, only defended by two fighters, under attack of enemy fighters to complete a bombing raid on the Moerdijkbridge with much courage, was killed in action during this raid.”

-A small monument has been errected near the Moerdijk bridge to commemorate the actions of this flight crew:
+A small monument has been placed near the Moerdijk bridge to commemorate the actions of this flight crew:

 Coloured photo.
 The photo shown above has been craftfully digitally enhanced with colour.
 It is almost unbelievable how a person comes to life after a black and white picture has been coloured.
 It looks like a present day young man in the bloom of his life wearing an old style uniform.

-http://www.13mei1940.nl/ On this website you can find also the link to the youtube animated movie about the fatal flight!
+On this website above you can find also a link to the youtube animated movie about the fatal last flight!